 TGax editor changes the 7th and 8th paragraph as follows:

 An A-MPDU is transmitted in one of the contexts specified in Table 9-424 (A-MPDU contexts) as defined by the description in the “Definition of context” column, independently of whether the A-MPDU is contained in a VHT MU PPDU or an SU PPDU.
-The further restrictions of A-MPDU content are defined in the conditions of various contexts. .
+The content of an A-MPDU depends on the context at which it is transmitted as defined in the tables below (#4757, 3133).
 Ordering of MPDUs within an A-MPDU is not constrained, except where noted in these tables.
 See 10.13.1 (A-MPDU contents).

 A VHT MU PPDU does not carry more than one A-MPDU that contains one or more MPDUs soliciting an immediate response.

-An HE MU PPDU does not carry more than one A-MPDU that contains one or more MPDUs soliciting an immediate response that is not carried in an HE trigger-based PPDU.
+An HE MU PPDU does not carry more than one A-MPDU that contains one or more MPDUs soliciting an immediate response if the immediate response is carried in a PPDU that is not an HE TB PPDU.
+An HE MU PPDU can carry more than one A-MPDU that contains MPDU(s) soliciting immediate response if the immediate response is carried in an HE TB PPDU.(CID #3134, 4758, 8407)

 TGax editor changes Note 2 as follows(CID #8302):

-NOTE 2—The TIDs present in a data enabled A-MPDU context are also constrained by the channel access rules (for a TXOP holder; see 10.22.2 (HCF contention based channel access (EDCA)) and 10.22.3 (HCF controlled channel access (HCCA))) and the RD response rules (for an RD responder, see 10.28.4 (Rules for RD responder)).
+NOTE 2—The TIDs present in a data enabled A-MPDU context are also constrained by the channel access rules (for a TXOP holder; see 10.22.2 (HCF contention based channel access (EDCA)) and 10.22.3 (HCF controlled channel access (HCCA))), the TXOP responder rules ( see 27,10 (A-MPDU Content), and 27.5.2 (UL MU Operation)) and the RD response rules (for an RD responder, see 10.28.4 (Rules for RD responder)).
 This is not shown in these tables.

 TGax editor changes Note 3 as follows (CID #5849, 6486):

 NOTE 3—If a STA supports A-MSDUs of 7935 octets (indicated by the Maximum A-MSDU Length field in the HT Capabilities element), A-MSDUs transmitted by that STA within an A-MPDU carried in a PPDU with FORMAT HT_MF or HT_GF are constrained so that the length of the QoS Data frame carrying the A-MSDU is no more than 4095 octets.
-The 4095-octet MPDU length limit does not apply to A-MPDUs carried in VHT or DMG PPDUs.
+The 4095-octet MPDU length limit does not apply to A-MPDUs carried in VHT, HE or DMG PPDUs.
 The use of A-MSDU within A-MPDU might be further constrained as described in 9.4.1.14 (Block Ack Parameter Set field) through the operation of the A-MSDU Supported field.